top of page

 Awarded best paper on R&D and Innovation in the 6th PhD-Student Workshop on Industrial and Public Economics (WIPE).

 Abstract.
 Much has been said about the role that technological networking activities play on the innovative performance of firms, but little is known about the relevance of the context where the firm is locate shaping the efficiency of such networking activities.
 In this article we hypothesize that the transformation of firms' networking activities into innovation may vary depending on the regional environment in which the firm is located.
 For Spanish manufactures in the period 2000-12 and through the use of a multilevel framework, we obtain that after controlling for the firm's characteristics, the regional context has not only a direct effect on firms' innovation performance, but it also conditions the returns to firms' networking activities, although differently in the case of cooperation and outsourcing.
-Cooperating in innovation activities is more benecial for those firms located in a knowledge intensive region, whereas R&D outsourcing seems to be more profitable for firms in regions with a low knowledge pool.
+Cooperating in innovation activities is more beneficial for those firms located in a knowledge intensive region, whereas R&D outsourcing seems to be more profitable for firms in regions with a low knowledge pool.

 Abstract.
 This paper explores R&D offshoring’s role in radical product innovations.
 These innovations are important for companies’ growth strategies, and we check the extent to which companies rely on external sources, which may bring knowledge that differs significantly from that already present internally.
 The evidence for Spanish firms between 2004 and 2013 shows that R&D offshoring influences significantly the intensity of radical but not of incremental innovations.
 This influence is apparently smaller when external knowledge comes from universities or research institutions rather than from the business sector.
 The recent financial crisis also exerted a detrimental effect on this influence, as compared with the previous period of economic growth.